mousepawmedia/goldilocks/docs/source/shell.rst

 write your own class for interacting with Golidlocks, we wanted to provide a quick and easy way to run your tests and suites interactively.

-Assuming you have one or more TestSuites configured (see :ref:`goldilocks_suites`), you can set up a GoldilocksShell relatively quickly!
+Assuming you have one or more Suites configured
+(see :ref:`goldilocks_suites`), you can set up a GoldilocksShell relatively quickly!